Do you or will you own the land?

-For owned-lot financing, please continue reading.
+For owned-lot financing in Canada, please continue reading.

 • Foundation type - is the home sitting on a foundation considered temporary, such as wooden blocks, or a more permanent foundation such as a cement basement, or cement footing?
 While the CSA z240.10.1 installation standard speaks to various acceptable foundation methods, it is important to understand that lenders have their own rule books.
 Many lenders require the home be fixed to a permanent foundation (not blocked) and the more permanent the foundation is perceived, the better for financing.
 For an excellent primer on factory-built home foundations from our friends south of the border, see this link.

-• Age and condition of home - for resale financing, lenders look at the Remaining Economic Life ("REL") of all homes (site- or factory-built) before they agree to finance them.
+• Age and condition of home - lenders look at the Remaining Economic Life ("REL") of all homes (site- or factory-built) before they agree to finance them.
 The general rule is, the maximum amortization available for a loan is it's REL less 5 years.
 So the newer the home, the easier it is to finance.
 Manufactured homes on steel frames (mobile homes) are perceived to depreciate much faster than other homes, and in that regard old mobiles in particular are extremely hard to finance, often with higher payments.
-Yes, today's building standards for manufactured homes are much higher than homes built pre-1992.
-However, in the absence of an appraisal or information indicating otherwise, the REL on a manufactured mobile home will be deemed by most lenders and CMHC to be 40 years less its age.
+Yes, today's building standards for manufactured homes are much higher than homes built pre-1992, however, in the absence of an appraisal or information indicating otherwise, the REL on a manufactured mobile home will be deemed by most lenders and CMHC to be 40 years less its age.
 A reduced amortization period on any property serves to increase the required monthly payment because the lender wants the home fully repaid while it still retains its value.
 This is a bit of a catch-22 where land is involved because the real value is retained in the land, not the home.
 A challenge for the re-sale home market, mobile or otherwise, is the that the maximum amortization (REL) rules and calculations drive the resale value of the homes.
 If a buyer can't afford a higher monthly payment then the only other thing to give is to reduce the total loan amount available.
 Less available bank money means lower purchase price offers.

 • Type of home construction - is the home construction considered modular, manufactured(mobile) or RTM (see discussion bottom of page, each with different characteristics).
 Homes without steel frames get treated more like site-built homes.